Best Gaming Chairs in 2022

 XRocker says this is the best chair for gaming with a controller, and after gaming in it for a few days, we can confirm that’s not far from the mark.
 This is a fantastic gaming chair for the PS4, Xbox One, or those brave people who opt for wireless couch gaming in front of their gaming TVs.

 Let’s talk about the ergonomics of the chair first.
 Built as a pedestal-type seat, it is basically a rocker that has been put on a base that can swivel and tilt but doesn’t really provide lean-back and reclining functionalities.
 It’s probably not the best PC gaming chair, as the position you sit in favors a controller or some sort of comfortable lapboard, ideally with a wireless mouse and keyboard setup.

-A Bluetooth connection also allows it to transmit vibrations to your body for a more immersive movie or gaming experience.
+A Bluetooth connection also allows it to transmit vibrations for a more immersive movie or gaming experience.
 Alternatively, you can use the tech inside the chair for a light massage while you’re gaming or relaxing.
-It’s truly a best buy gaming chair if you’re looking for an all-in-one solution to seating and gaming audio on a budget.
+It’s truly a best-buy gaming chair if you’re looking for an all-in-one solution to seating and gaming audio on a budget.

 There’s an easily accessible control panel on the right side of the chair, and the Pro Series can even be synced up with other chairs to receive audio and haptic input from the same source.
 Just remember that there are no battery packs included; you need to power this chair the traditional way, so make sure you’re close to a power outlet.

 So, all in all, how does the XRocker Pro stack up?
 We’d say pretty damn well.
-There are drawbacks, of course, such as the flimsy armrests and the lack of reclining options or inbuilt batteries, but overall you really can’t beat the wealth of features that this chair gets you for less than 200 bucks.
+There are drawbacks, of course, such as the flimsy armrests and the lack of reclining options or built-in batteries, but overall you really can’t beat the wealth of features that this chair gets you for less than $200.